MicrosoftDocs/visualstudio-docs/mac/troubleshooting.md

 # Troubleshooting

-## Viewing Logs in Visual Studio for Mac
+## Viewing logs in Visual Studio for Mac

 Logs can be found by browsing to the **Help > Open Log Directory** menu item, as illustrated below:

 ![Open Log directory menu item](media/troubleshooting-image1.png)

-## Viewing Exceptions
+## Viewing exceptions

 When an exception has been caught, an exception bubble will appear.
 To view more details, select the **View Details** button:

 ![View more details about an exception](media/troubleshooting-image2.png)

-This will the display Show Details dialog, providing more information regarding the exception:
+This will display the **Show Details** dialog, providing more information regarding the exception:

 ![](media/troubleshooting-image3.png)